Accessibility Statement

 We tested our main website platform, available at www.wimborne.gov.uk

-We will provide staff training to ensure that all new content added meets accessibility criteria.
+We provide staff training to ensure that all content meets accessibility criteria.